uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements.rst

 .. cpp:function:: bool operator<(const T& x, const T& y)

-  Compare x and y.
+  Compare ``x`` and ``y``.

 .. cpp:function:: void swap(T& x, T& y)

-  Swap x and y.
+  Swap ``x`` and ``y``.

 ---------------------------------------------------------------------------------------------

-A pseudo-signature describes how an implementation interacts with a type or a function.
-A real signature (after template instantiation, if applicable) may differ from the pseudo-signature that it implements in ways where implicit conversions would deal with the difference: its function parameter types need to implicitly convert from the ones in the pseudo-signature, and the return value type needs to implicitly convert to the one in the pseudo-signature.

 For an example type ``U``, the real signature that implements ``operator<`` in the table above can be expressed as ``int operator<( U x, U y )``, because C++ permits implicit conversion from ``int`` to ``bool``, and implicit conversion from ``const U&`` to ``U`` if the type is copy-constructible.
-For a counter-example, the real signature ``bool operator<( U& x, U& y )`` is not acceptable because C++ does not permit implicit removal of a ``const`` qualifier from a type, and so the code would not compile if the implementation attempts to pass a const object to the function.
+For a counter-example, the real signature ``bool operator<( U& x, U& y )`` is not acceptable because C++ does not permit implicit removal of the ``const`` qualifier from a type, and so the code would not compile if the implementation attempts to pass a constant object to the function.

+Besides pseudo-signatures, semantic requirements also need to be met by real types and functions.
+For example, while ``std::pair<U,U> swap(U x, U y)`` fits the pseudo-signature for *Sortable* via implicit conversion of references to values and implicit drop of the returned value (ignored by a library implementation), it is unable to swap the actual variables passed to the function and therefore does not meet the semantic requirements of *Sortable*.

 Algorithms
 ----------